remix-run/remix/docs/discussion/state-management.md

 The extensive state management from our previous example is distilled into just three code lines.
 We eliminate the necessity for React state, change event listeners, submit handlers, and state management libraries for such network interactions.

-Direct access to the server state is made possible through `useActionData`, and network state through `useNavigation` (or `useFetcher`).
+Direct access to the server state is made possible through `useActionData`, and the network state through `useNavigation` (or `useFetcher`).

 As bonus party trick, the form is functional even before JavaScript loads.
 Instead of Remix managing the network operations, the default browser behaviors step in.